Skip to main content

 Early Childhood Education

-The Associate in Science major in Early Childhood Education is for students who desire to work in early childhood education programs.
-Students in this program acquire the knowledge and skills required to work with infants, toddlers and preschoolers in community-based early childhood settings.
-Student may also work as paraprofessionals in the public school system or as licensed family child care providers.
+The Associate in Science major in Early Childhood Education is for students who desire to work in early childhood education programs primarily serving children birth-age 5.
+Students in this program acquire the knowledge and skills required to work with infants, toddlers, and preschoolers in community-based early childhood settings.
+Student may also work as paraeducators in the public school system or as licensed family child care providers.
 Each early childhood course requires field experience hours so that the student can gain practice in working directly with children.
 Students complete a total of 100 pre-practicum field experience hours and also complete a 200 hour practicum experience in an NAEYC accredited center or other approved classroom.
+Connecticut residents earning the AS in ECE are also eligible to earn the Office of Early Childhood (OEC) Early Childhood Teacher Credential- Level A- by directly applying to OEC once the degree is earned.

 Major Requirements